yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 1: Delete Azure resource groups

 1. In the Azure portal, select **Resource groups** from the left-hand menu, and locate and delete the **hands-on-lab-SUFFIX** following resource group.

+    > **NOTE**: Deleting a resource group containing SQL MI does not always work the first time, resulting in a few networking components (route table, SQL MI NSG, and VNet) remaining in the resource group after the first delete attempt.
+In this case, wait for the first process to complete, and then attempt to delete the resource group a second time.

 ### Task 2: Delete the tailspin-toys service principal